Bob Cowan: Professional career

-Cowan was selected by the Chicago Cardinals in the 1945 NFL Draft.
+Cowan was selected by the Chicago Cardinals in the 1945 NFL draft.
 The war delayed his professional career, however, and he signed in 1947 with the Browns, who selected him in the 1947 AAFC Draft.
 Cowan won a spot on the roster alongside fellow Fort Wayne native and Indiana graduate Bill Boedeker.
 The Browns finished the season with a 12–1–1 record and won the AAFC championship game against the New York Yankees.
 After the season, he returned to Indiana to finish his final semester and get a degree.

 Cowan returned to the Browns in 1948.
 The team won all of its games that year, beating the Buffalo Bills in the championship game.
 Cowan, however, lost his job as the starting right halfback late in the season to Dub Jones.
 He was sent to the Baltimore Colts before the 1949 season.
 Bothered by a knee injury, Cowan left football after a year in Baltimore.

 Later life and death

-Cowan returned to Fort Wayne after his playing career and became a high school principal.
+Cowan returned to Fort Wayne after his playing career and became a high school principal. ·He retired from the Fort Wayne Community Schools as Personnel Director after 30 years of service.
 He died in 2004.